 Connect with me:

-At GMU, I am taking research-based courses in multi-agent system modeling, social network analysis, and complexity theory in social science.
+My research interests draw from many fields, so I take courses from many disciplines at GMU ranging from computational social science and complexity theory, geography, economics, networks, to urban planning.
 I am very fortunate to be taking some of these courses with professors who are pushing the field of computational social science, e.g. Dr. Rob Axtell and my advisor.

 At UCLA, I tried to take as many courses as I can in data science and modeling, and get involved in a reading program or independent research.
 During my undergrad I gave three machine learning presentations on my independent studies.
 If this sounds like it might be of interest to you, you can see them here.

 I also received sponsorship from UCLA to participate in COMAP’s Mathematical/Interdisciplinary Contest in Modeling in March 2020.

 Outside of the academic settings, I have had some related engineering experience.
 In particular, I have had two internships in data analysis and data science at one of the biggest FinTech companies in the US.
 I dealt directly with real data using Python, SQL, ML models, and other data tools.
 During these internships, I gained experience with data visualization, text analysis, and building classification models.
 I also built some in-house data tools for the company, notably a Python library on top of